Thanks for visiting this page which lists tips for

 Where to publish your works

-book you complete to Bookrix or the Amazon DTP
+each book you complete to Bookrix or the

 Selling your books in multiple formats

-books, the better – this includes e-book, paperback,
+your books, the better – this includes e-book,

 Patience

-there is a book preview or book sampling option
+sure there is a book preview or book sampling

-available to readers before linking to your book and
+option available to readers before linking to your

 Avoiding unforgivable errors